Bobinho100/Wordle-game/README.md

 - The Moon icon in the menu can toggle the page from Light to Dark theme
 - I didn't use any CSS framework for the layout, but feel free to use one if you want
 - The icons on the menu are HTML characters (`&#9681;` for the Dark Mode icon; `&#63;` for the Hint icon; and `&#9432;` for the Game Instructions icon)
-- You're only allowed to use vanilla JavaScript (JavaScript without any external libraries, such as React) for this assignment
+- I used vanilla javascript

 The Result of the final project!